Guide to Online Poker in the United States

 Owner Note: This website is maintained daily as a full guide to state online poker law for use for free prior to playing online poker in the United States.
 This knowledge stems from over a decade (10+ year) long experience within the gaming industry.
 To your left are state by state laws updated daily as new bills deem necessary with their estimated legalization dates.
 The complete first page of Google shows results that were written by spammers and retarded hired monkey writers that by no way should be writing legal articles – or anything for that matter.

 The recommendations below are for sites located outside of the US but are still offering services to U.S. players.
 It is Federally legal to play on these sites.
-If you live within NJ, DE or NV then you have the alternate option to play for real money at poker websites licensed by the state.
-The bulk of players within NJ, DE and NV borders are doing so at WSOP.com, Borgata, or PokerStarsNJ.
-We are licensed by the state of New Jersey to advertise sites although we choose not to because offshore sites are simply still better.
-Everything boiling down to safety within numbers.
+If you live within NJ, DE, NV, or PA then you have the alternate option to play for real money at poker websites licensed by the state.
+The bulk of players within NJ, DE, NV, and PA borders are doing so at WSOP.com, Borgata, or PokerStarsNJ.

 I assume you are here to not just know state laws but what sites to play at.
 With all the regulatory news that comes out many are misinformed and misrepresented as to where they can play by state or by nation.
 We’ve taken the guess work out and simplified it into exactly what you need with a few of my best choices, not by who pays me the most but whom most players judge as the best site.
 I wouldn’t recommend more than 3 (three) poker sites at the moment, the others are just scams that occur online.
 I never have nor will I compromise my strong morals for ad dollars.
 Here are the voted best from among our peers within the poker industry.